If you’ve got kids, you’ll understand when I say that one of the biggest challenges is making sure they’re eating healthy foods every day.

 The 10 Best Superfoods to Eat

-While no single food — not even a superfood — can be everything to everyone, the simple answer is yes.
-If we have Oscar Awards for foods, then the top 10 nominees for superfoods would be:
+If we had Oscar Awards for foods, then the top 10 nominees for superfoods would be:

 - Berries (When not in season, it’s just as healthy to buy them frozen)

-- Fish (fresh, frozen, or canned salmon, tuna steaks, trout, sardines, etc.)
+- Fish (fresh, frozen, or canned, such as salmon, tuna steaks, trout, sardines, etc.)